mylesyilmaz-debug/T3SlipAutomation/README.md

 environment:                    #< (OPTIONAL) The object containing information about the test environment.
   filepath: <string>            #< The filepath that points to the .env file that will be used.
   name: <string>                #< (OPTIONAL) The name of the environment that is being used.
                                 #
+downloadManagement:             # (OPTIONAL) Used to define how we want to handle the downloaded files.
+  deletionCondition: <string>   #< Dictates when to delete downloaded files [afterAll, afterEach or never]
+  attachmentCondition: <string> #< Dictates when to attach downloaded files to a scenario [always, failure, never]
+                                #
 profiles:                       #< The list of driver profiles that are available to us.
   - name: <string>              #< The name of a driver profile.